ivg-design/cep/docs/guide/debugging.md

 ![CEF Remote Debugging in Chrome](debugging_assets/CEFdebugger.png) *CEF Remote Debugging in Chrome*

-If your panel is working, you’ll see the name of your extension as a link you can click on, as seen in the image above.
+If your panel is working, you'll see the name of your extension as a link you can click on, as seen in the image above.
 The link will take you to the JavaScript Console within Chromium DevTools.
 The JavaScript Console is where, among other things, you will see your extension's log and error output.

 ![The JavaScript Console in Chrome](debugging_assets/DeveloperTools.png)*The JavaScript Console in Chrome*

-In the example below, the `console.log()` message is “I can’t believe you clicked!”.
-The message originates from the `<script>` element in the `index.html` file:
+In the example below, the `console.log()` message is "I can't believe you clicked!":

 ```html
 <html>